Peek Documentation

 • Use the Saved search bar to find previous chats.

-• Pin important saved chats to keep them at the top of the Saved list.
+• Pinned chats stay at the top of the Saved list.

 • Pinned chats are protected from Smart Cleanup.

-• Peek can automatically use relevant saved-chat excerpts when your prompt clearly refers back to something saved.
+• Peek can use relevant saved-chat excerpts when your prompt clearly refers to something saved.

-• Peek Pro can use deeper saved-chat memory than Free while still working automatically.
+• Peek Pro can use deeper saved-chat memory than Free.

-• Saved-chat memory is for context only; it does not change or delete your saved chats.
+• Saved-chat memory provides context but does not change or delete chats.

 Vision

-Vision lets Peek watch your screen for a short session when you explicitly start it, then summarize what happened and provide useful takeaways.
+Vision lets Peek watch your screen during a session you explicitly start, then summarize the activity and provide useful takeaways.

-• Peek automatically adapts its Vision response based on what it sees.
+• Peek adapts its response based on the activity it sees.

-• Vision can recognize work like coding, research, studying, creative writing, troubleshooting, browsing, and general activity.
+• Vision can recognize coding, research, studying, creative work, troubleshooting, browsing, and general activity.

-• If several types of work happen in one session, Peek can combine them into one useful summary.
+• Sessions containing several kinds of work can be combined into one useful summary.

-• Longer Vision sessions can include more context, clearer timelines, and better takeaways while still staying within Peek’s response limits.
+• Longer sessions can provide more context, clearer timelines, and more detailed takeaways.

-• Captured screen context is used for the current Vision request and is not stored as saved chat images.
+• Captured screen context is used for the current request and is not stored as saved-chat images.

 Quick Copy

-Quick Copy is an optional chat setting for copying directly from Peek responses without selecting text manually.
+Quick Copy is an optional chat setting for copying directly from Peek responses without manually selecting text.

 • Enable or disable Quick Copy in Chat Settings.